 - Low latency browser-based web computation, supported by NSF 1219263

-- E-platforms for Patient Empowerment and Population Health Improvement, supported by NSF 1237174
+- The DeLPHI data-driven application platform for Patient Empowerment and Population Health Improvement apps, supported by NSF 1237174

-- CSE135, Web Application Development (senior undergraduate and MS class, current):
+- CSE135, Online Analytics Applications (for senior undergraduate and MS students, current):

-- CSE232A, Principles of Database Systems (graduate class, current):
+- CSE232A, Principles of Database Systems (for MS and PhD students, current):

-- CSE87, Computing and the Universe (freshman seminar, current):
+- CSE87, Computing and the Universe (priority given to freshmen enrollments, open to other students when space permits, current):

 Imagine a powerful computer that behaves as a human.
 Is it conscious?
 Imagine a computer